apache/flink/docs/content/docs/dev/table/sql/queries/window-tvf.md

 ### TUMBLE

-The `TUMBLE` function assigns each element to a window of a specified window size.
+The `TUMBLE` function assigns each element to a window of specified window size.
 Tumbling windows have a fixed size and do not overlap.
-For example, if you specify a tumbling window with a size of 5 minutes, the current window will be evaluated and a new window will be started every five minutes as illustrated by the following figure.
+For example, suppose you specify a tumbling window with a size of 5 minutes.
+In that case, Flink will evaluate the current window, and a new window started every five minutes, as illustrated by the following figure.

 {{< img src="/fig/tumbling-windows.svg" alt="Tumbling Windows" width="70%">}}